Code-Recipe/Java_Object-oriented_Programming/Chapter6/Chapter6.md

 小练习
 -----
-1. Which statement about abstract classes and interfaces is false?
+1.Which statement about abstract classes and interfaces is false?

 (A) An interface cannot implement any non-default instance methods, whereas an abstract class can.